- General Information

 - the maximum daily dose of paracetamol for an adult is 4 g (4000 mg), and no more than 1 g (1000 mg) every four hours

 - aspirin and NSAIDs are not suitable for everyone.
-Children under 12 years old must not take aspirin because it can cause Reye’s syndrome, a serious condition.
-It should also be avoided by adolescents under 16 years old who have a viral illness
+Children under 16 years old must not take aspirin because it can cause Reye’s syndrome, a serious condition.

 - check with your pharmacist before taking aspirin or NSAIDs if you: